numberten/zhenya_bot/README.md

 zhenya_bot
 ==========

 Irc bot, meant for use on a private irc server.
 Mostly humorous, with functionality slowly being added.
 Conceived via [this tutorial](http://www.haskell.org/haskellwiki/Roll_your_own_IRC_bot) and breathed life into by the tarnished souls of many a bug who could not be dried.

-commands
+[Edit distance](http://www.haskell.org/haskellwiki/Edit_distance) in O(length a * (1 + dist a b)) time courtesy of Lloyd Allison. commands
 --------